-The past decades have witnessed extensive progress in unraveling cellular and molecular mechanisms of immune regulation in asthma, allergic diseases, organ transplantation, autoimmune diseases, tumor biology, and chronic infections.^{1,2} Consequently, a better understanding of the functions, the reciprocal regulation, and the counterbalance of subsets of immune and inflammatory cells but also structural cells-for example, epithelial and vascular cells, airway smooth muscle cells, neuroendocrine system-that interact via various intercellular messengers will indicate avenues for immune interventions and novel treatment modalities of allergic diseases and immunological disorders.
+The past decades have witnessed extensive progress in unravelling cellular and molecular mechanisms of immune regulation in asthma, allergic diseases, organ transplantation, autoimmune diseases, tumor biology, and chronic infections.
+1,2 Consequently, a better understanding of the functions, the reciprocal regulation and the counter-balance of subsets of immune and inflammatory cells but also structural cells - e.g. epithelial and vascular cells, airway smooth muscle cells, neuroendocrine system - that interact via various intercellular messengers will indicate avenues for immune interventions and novel treatment modalities of allergic diseases and immunological disorders.
 It is generally expected that drug development in the next decades will show a significant shift from chemicals to biologicals.
-After more than 20 years without any breakthrough drug becoming available for patients, several disciplines including allergology are now experiencing extraordinary times with the recent licensing of several major biological drugs and novel allergen-specific immunotherapy (AIT) vaccines.
-Several biological modifiers of the immune response targeting intracellular messengers or their receptors have been developed to date.3-8 In addition, a number of promising small molecule drugs and vaccines are in the development pipeline.9-11 This new era is now calling for the development of biomarkers and phenoand endotyping of diseases for customized patient care, which is termed stratified medicine, precision medicine, or personalized medicine.4 Distinguishing phenotypes of a complex disease covers the observable clinically relevant properties of the disease but does not show a direct relationship to disease etiology and pathophysiology.
-In a complex condition, such as asthma, different pathogenetic mechanisms can induce similar clinical manifestations; however, they may require different treatment approaches.^{12,13} These pathophysiological mechanisms underlying disease subgroups are addressed by the term "endotype."12-14 Classification of complex diseases based on the concept of endotypes provides advantages for epidemiological, genetic, and drug-related studies.
-Accurate endotyping by using reliable biomarkers reflects the natural history of the disease and aims to predict the response to (targeted) treatments.15 Recent studies have focused on better understanding of endotypes and phenotypes of allergic diseases, asthma, allergic and chronic rhinosinusitis ± nasal
+After more than 20 years without any breakthrough drug becoming available for patients, several disciplines including allergology are now experiencing extraordinary times with the recent licensing of several major biological drugs and novel allergen specific immunotherapy (AIT) vaccines.
+Several biological modifiers of the immune response targeting intracellular messengers or their receptors have been developed to date.3-8 In addition, a number of promising small molecule drugs and vaccines are in the development pipeline. ^{9,10} This new era is now calling for the development of biomarkers and pheno- and endotyping of diseases for customized patient care, which is termed stratified medicine, precision medicine or personalized medicine.4 Distinguishing phenotypes of a complex disease covers the observable clinically relevant properties of the disease but does not show a direct relationship to disease etiology and pathophysiology.
+In a complex condition, such as asthma, different pathogenetic mechanisms can induce similar clinical manifestations, however they may require different treatment approaches.
+12,13 These pathophysiological mechanisms underlying disease subgroups are addressed by the term 'endotype'.
+12-14 Classification of complex diseases based on the concept of endotypes provides advantages for epidemiological, genetic, and drug-related studies.
+Accurate endotyping by using reliable biomarkers reflects the natural history of the disease and aims to predict the response to (targeted) treatments.15 Recent studies have focused on better understanding of endotypes and phenotypes of allergic diseases, asthma, allergic and chronic rhinosinusitis +/- nasal polyps, chronic obstructive pulmonary disease, and on the development of biomarkers including novel interleukins and microRNAs that regulate their expression to stratify patients.
+16-18